jaspector

 No public source reviewed established a countywide general building permit requirement for ordinary building construction in unincorporated Howard County.
 Verified county permit and approval triggers include: OSSF / septic installation or modification; county-road driveway and other ROW use permits; floodplain development compliance under the county Flood Damage Prevention Order; subdivision plat approval and MHRC development review; utility-connection certificates for certain subdivisions; 911 addressing needed for new house, agriculture, septic, building, or driveway permit purposes.

-Typical processing time is OSSF: after a successful inspection, the packet states a Notice of Approval and permit will be issued to the owner within approximately 5 working days.
+Building permit processing times in unincorporated Howard County, TX typically run OSSF: after a successful inspection, the packet states a Notice of Approval and permit will be issued to the owner within approximately 5 working days.
 Voluntary preliminary plat: written comments are due within 10 working days.
 No broader county processing-time estimate was found for road permits or floodplain review..
+Timelines can vary based on project complexity and current department workload.